Case-Law Information Note

 In the provisional version of the Note, the summaries are normally drafted in the language of the case concerned; final single-language versions are later published in both English and French.
 An annual index provides an overview of all the cases summarised in each calendar year.

-The Practical Guide on Admissibility Criteria is intended mainly for lawyers who wish to bring a case before the Court.
+The Practical guide on admissibility criteria is intended mainly for lawyers who wish to bring a case before the Court.
 It describes the conditions of admissibility which an application must meet.
 By publishing this comprehensive Guide the Court seeks to stem the flow of obviously inadmissible cases which are flooding it.
 The Guide was published in 2009 and updated in 2011.
 A further updated version will be published in the second half of 2014.